AndrewEllis93/Print-Tuning-Guide/articles/pa_em_oddities.md

 There are a few different things you can do:\
 *(in order of my preference)*
 1. Cover them up using single top perimeters (only available in SuperSlicer).
+2. Live with them! (within reason).
-2. Slowly increase your EM until the gaps are covered.
+3. Slowly increase your EM until the gaps are covered.
 Then, lower your top layer flow (`fill_top_flow_ratio` in SS) until your top surfaces look perfect again.
-3. Slow your perimeters down.
+4. Slow your perimeters down.
 The faster you print, the more pronounced these PA imperfections become.

 ---